bitrix24/b24restdocs/api-reference/catalog/enum/catalog-enum-get-store-document-types.md

-# Get the types of warehouse accounting documents available for REST catalog.enum.getStoreDocumentTypes
+# Get the types of inventory management documents available for REST catalog.enum.getStoreDocumentTypes

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will fill it in shortly.
+Some data may be missing — we will complete it soon.

 {% endnote %}